 - Slice the tofu: it’s up to you how big or small you cut the tofu.
 I’ve found that smaller cubes of tofu tend to fry more easily.
-As you can see, I chose to slice the tofu into larger chunks in this recipe.
-They still got crispy, it just took a little bit longer.

 You sure can!
 However, tofu is at its crispiest when served fresh, so keep that in mind.
 If you do decide to freeze it, just store it in an air-tight container in the freezer and then eat it in the microwave before serving.